himmAllRight/himmAllRight-source/content/post/disable-seafile-notifications-gnome40.md

 <div class="caption">Installing the Gnome extensions app</div>
 </center>

-Next, while possibly optional, it is ideal to have the *Gnome Extensions* app installed.
+Next, while optional, it is ideal to have the *Gnome Extensions* app installed.
 So, open up Software Center, and install it from there.
 Alternatively, install it as a flatpak from the command line: